Amines in Food

 cheese platter as examples of amines in food

-Biogenic amines (amines in food) are naturally occurring chemicals caused by the bacteria that break down amino acids.
-They’re particularly high in foods that are overly ripe, overcooked, grilled/chard, processed, fermented or decomposing.
+Amines in food are naturally occurring chemicals that are a byproduct of the break down amino acids.
+Amines are particularly high in foods that require ripening before consuming, are grilled/charred, processed, or fermented.

 The majority of amino acids (Biogenic Amines) are present in meat products, but can be found in other food sources, including dairy products, eggs, fish, vegetables and grains.
-The highest levels of free amino acid have been reported from milk, followed by egg white, cheese, beef, liver and chicken breast muscle.
+The foods with the highest levels of amines have been reported from milk, followed by egg white, cheese, beef, liver and chicken breast muscle.

-For example, as avocados and bananas ripen, there will be much higher amounts of Biogenic Amine Formation.
-Aged and processed meats such as salami, smoked fish, bacon, ham, aged beef, prawns, meat pies and any foods that are browned, charter overcooked will have very high amine levels.
+Foods high in amines include avocados and bananas, as when they ripen their amine content increases.
+Aged and processed meats such as salami, smoked fish, bacon, ham, aged beef, prawns, meat pies and any foods that are browned, charred or overcooked also have very high amine levels.

 They are also found in fermented foods, such as sauerkraut, pickles and vinegar.
 Other major culprit foods are cheeses, tomato (including tomato products like sauces and canned), wine, coconut products, berries, all dried fruits, olives, mushroom stocks, olive/avocado oil and apple cider vinegar.